byuidealabs/tdf/README.md

 	sudo npm install
 	npm install

+If you get a git error 128, you may need to switch the url protocol to https:// (instead of git://).
+To do this:

+	git config --global url."https://".insteadOf git://

 ### Step 5: Run the Grunt Server

 In the tdf directory, start the grunt server by:

 	grunt

-If everything is installed properly, you will get a message stating that the server is running at localhost:3000.
+If everything is installed properly, you will get a message stating that the server is running on port 3000.
 Navigate to [localhost:3000](http://localhost:3000) to access TDF.

 # MEAN Stack